Aboushady/Parallel-and-Distributed-Programming/README.md

 # Parallel-and-Distributed-Programming
-Implementing algorithms in C and OpenMPI
+Implementing the following algorithms in C and OpenMPI:

+1- Matrix-Matrix Multiplication.
+2- Shear Sort